Barbara

 produced and in which she starred, was a winner of the Flickering

-Image Festival in 2004.
-Doria can now
+Image Festival in 2004. .

-by her film project, Family, which she
+This was followed by her film project, Family,

-co produced and in which she starred.
+which she co produced and in which she starred.

 Her